Shimano SLX DC XT

 |

-Long-Term Review: Shimano SLX DC XT Reel – Pros, Cons, and Final Verdict
+’22 Shimano SLX DC XT Reel Review: Pros, Cons, and Final Verdict

 Hey everyone!
 Today, I’m excited to share my long-term review of the Shimano SLX DC XT reel.
 I tested this reel over a four-month period, seeing how light it can cast and seeing if it is even possible to make this reel backlash.
 (Spoiler – it’s almost backlash proof!)
 Whether you’re a seasoned angler or new to fishing, this review will give you all the insights you need to decide if this reel is the right fit for you.
 Let’s dive into the details!